Sokkeldirektoratet

 Management system

-(1) The licensee shall establish, follow up and further the development of a management system to ensure compliance with these regulatory requirements.
+(1) The licensee shall establish, follow up on, and further develop a management system to ensure compliance with the requirements of these regulations.
 The management system shall be part of the licensee’s overarching management system.

-(3) The management system shall include requirements to establish and maintain an archive for documents necessary to demonstrate compliance with these regulatory requirements.
+(3) The management system shall include requirements for the establishment and maintenance of an archive.
+This archive shall contain documents necessary to demonstrate compliance with the requirements of these regulations.

 (4) The management system shall describe the functions and responsibilities for all personnel with tasks relating to measuring instruments and measuring systems.
 The duties, responsibilities and authority of the personnel shall be described.